Existence in Multidimensional Screening with General Nonlinear Preferences: Model

 In the next section, we will show the existence result of the rewritten monopolist's problem $(P)$ given in \eqref{Principal_new_problem}.
-For preparation of the main result, we introduce the following lemma and propositions.
+For the preparation of the main result, we introduce the following assumptions.
+Note that, even in the one-dimensional case, we assume no single-crossing type condition.
+We also include two propositions here, which will be employed in the proofs of Proposition \ref{proposition:convergence} and the existence theorem.

-\begin{proposition} Given Assumption 1 and Assumption 2, function $H$ is continuous. \end{proposition} Proposition \ref{lemma_continuity} shows that the inverse function of $G$ is also continuous, because $G$ is continuous and monotonic on the price variable.